 - You also have the possibility to set a fee for a "delivery class" (for instance light products or heavy products).
 You first need to have the related delivery classes created in the tab WooCommerce > Settings > Shipping > Delivery Class.
 You can then set the price in the last field below.

-If you are experiencing problems to connect your webshop to Sendcloud, you can check our entire troubleshooter section for help.
+If you are experiencing problems connecting your webshop to Sendcloud, you can check our Troubleshooting section for help.

 Can't find the answer?
 Create a New Ticket and support will get back to you as soon as possible!